roytang/blog/content/notes/2018/01/10156344088773912/index.md

   url: https://www.facebook.com/stephen.roy.tang/posts/10156344088773912
 tags:
 - fbreposts03
+- duterte
 ---

 I was agape at the audacity of this demand.
 The quoted statement displays either a total lack of self-awareness or a sense of entitlement that only their side can cast aspersion on other people's character.
 I believe hindi naman siya minura ng Rappler.
-One would think nasanay na ako sa kanyang...
-More
+One would think nasanay na ako sa kanyang hypocrisy by now.

+Also, tell me again that this about legal technicalities and not blowback for criticism.

 {{% quoted url="https://www.facebook.com/freethinkers//posts/10155329100157686" label="Filipino Freethinkers's Facebook post" %}}